Space Shuttle Columbia disaster: Flight risk management

 After Columbia entered orbit, the NASA Intercenter Photo Working Group conducted a routine review of videos of the launch.
 The group's analysts did not notice the debris strike until the second day of the mission.
 None of the cameras that recorded the launch had a clear view of the debris striking the wing, leaving the group unable to determine the level of damage sustained by the orbiter.
 The group's chair contacted Wayne Hale, the Shuttle Program Manager for Launch Integration, to request on-orbit pictures of Columbia's wing to assess its damage.
 After receiving notification of the debris strike, engineers at NASA, United Space Alliance, and Boeing created the Debris Assessment Team and began working to determine the damage to the orbiter.
 Intercenter Photo Working Group believed that the orbiter's RCC tiles were possibly damaged; NASA program managers were less concerned over the danger caused by the debris strike.

 Boeing analysts attempted to model the damage caused to the orbiter's TPS from the foam strike.
 The software models predicted damage that was deeper than the thickness of the TPS tiles, indicating that the orbiter's aluminum skin would be unprotected in that area.
-The Debris Assessment Team dismissed this conclusion as inaccurate, due to previous instances of predictions of damage greater than the actual damage.
+The Debris Assessment Team dismissed this conclusion as inaccurate, because of previous instances of predictions of damage greater than the actual damage.
 Further modeling specific to the RCC panels used software calibrated to predict damage caused by falling ice.
 The software predicted only one of 15 scenarios that ice would cause damage, leading the Debris Assessment Team to conclude there was minimal damage due to the lower density of foam to ice.

 To assess the possible damage to Columbia's wing, members of the Debris Assessment Team made multiple requests to get imagery of the orbiter from the Department of Defense (DoD).
 Imagery requests were channeled through both the DoD Manned Space Flight Support Office and the Johnson Space Center Engineering Directorate.
 Hale coordinated the request through a DoD representative at KSC.
 The request was relayed to the U.S. Strategic Command (USSTRATCOM), which began identifying imaging assets that could observe the orbiter.
 The imagery request was soon rescinded by NASA Mission Management Team Chair Linda Ham after she investigated the origin of it.
 She had consulted with Flight Director Phil Engelauf and members of the Mission Management Team, who stated that they did not have a requirement for imagery of Columbia.
 Ham did not consult with the Debris Assessment Team, and cancelled the imagery request on the basis that it had not been made through official channels.
 Maneuvering the orbiter to allow its left wing to be imaged would have interrupted ongoing science operations, and Ham dismissed the DoD imaging capabilities as insufficient to assess damage to the orbiter.
 Following the rejection of their imagery request, the Debris Assessment Team did not make further requests for the orbiter to be imaged.